florentpoujol/Daneel/readme.md

 ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Repo structure

+The main `.lua` files are in the `framework` folder.
+The scripts at the root of the folder are 'global' and don't need to be added as scripted behavior on game objects (contrary to the one found in the `scripted behaviors` folder).

+The `daneelcomplete/DaneelComplete.lua` script (and its minified version) is an aggregation of all the 'global' scripts at the root of the `framework` folder.

+The `docs` folder contains the documentation website.
+The actual documentation content is in the `docs/docs/files` folder.